federgraph/fleetrace-angular-fr05j/README.md

 FR05J will automatically call back to the Delphi app when it loads and attempt to retrieve the parameters of the currently loaded event, the event loaded into the server app.
 This should always work, since I know that the app will be served by the Delphi app.
 It will of course not work if you start the app up with ng serve.
-Then you will be *connected* but the app will start and you can see it in the browser.
+Then you will be *Not Connected* but the app will start and you can see it in the browser.

 ### Status

-Hey, I need to put this project on github so that I do not loose it.
+Hey, I need to put this project on github so that I do not loose code.

 It is considered work in progress, though I am not currently working on it.